taltech-roboprog/simulation/api/README.md

 Returns the cameras horizontal field of view in radians, the value is a float.

 ## Constants
-### WHEEL_BASE
+### TRACK_WIDTH
-Turtlebot global variable that contains the robots wheel base in meters.
+Turtlebot global variable that contains the distance between left and right wheel in meters.
 ### WHEEL_DIAMETER
 Turtlebot global variable that contains the robot wheel diameter in meters.